ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

             bad.api.cshtml
 ```

-Have a look at the different policies.
-The files in the `good` folder conform to the rules we'll create, while the ones in the `bad` folder don't.
+Examine the different policy files provided.
+The files located in the `good` folder conform to the rules that we will establish, while those in the `bad` folder do not.

 ### Import policies using convention

 At this moment in time, PSRule doesn't support loading XML files out-of-the-box.
 I've created an issue for this on Github, which can be found [here](https://github.com/microsoft/PSRule/issues/1537).
 Luckily, PSRule is extensible, and Bernie White, the creator of PSRule, has provided a sample in my issue that we can use to load XML files.
 It uses a [convention](https://microsoft.github.io/PSRule/stable/concepts/PSRule/en-US/about_PSRule_Conventions/).

 Conventions, rules and other PSRule relates files are commonly stored in a `.ps-rule` folder in the root of your repository as described [here](https://microsoft.github.io/PSRule/v2/authoring/storing-rules/).
-You can create this folder in the root
+You can create this folder in your root.

 Inside the `.ps-rule` folder, create a file named `APIM.Policy.Conventions.Rule.ps1` (_the `.Rule.ps1` extension is required for PSRule to recognize the file_).
 Add the following code to the file: